-I have been a resident of Uttlesford for more than 40 years, first in Elsenham, then Felsted and moving to Great Chesterford 15 years ago.
+I have been a resident of Uttlesford for more than 40 years, first in Elsenham, then Felsted and moving to Great Chesterford in 2003.
 I started my own business aged 21 and built it into a sector leader.
 During that time I was a consultant at board level to major European and American corporations.

 For two years prior to election I followed and challenged the council on their plans for a new town in the north of Uttlesford – almost the size of Saffron Walden but with few of the facilities and none of the charm of our market town.
-That new town (NUGC) is a politically expedient, opportunistic and unsustainable scheme that will be an isolated car-dependent dormitory.
-It has little relevance to the real needs of Uttlesford and will have a seriously negative impact on a wide area including Saffron Walden.
+That new town (NUGC) was a politically expedient, opportunistic and unsustainable scheme, an isolated car-dependent dormitory.
+The failure of the Local Plan when it reached the Planning Inspectorate put paid to that scheme (for the time being).

 Our villages and towns cannot be frozen in time.
 They have to evolve and cater for growth and that includes the need for new housing and for local employment.
 However growth should be proportionate, well managed, for the benefit of all and respect its location.